Anamort/AirCompSim/README.md

 queue and creating the corresponding user types, user mobility, and UAV policies.
 Moreover, it provides a detailed logging mechanism including the events, task offloading, UAV flying, and task processing so that it allows a detailed debugging option for the researchers.
-Furthermore, it saves the results of the repeated simulations as a *csv* file therefore after a detailed experiment it is straightforward to process the results using various libraries such as *pandas*.
+Furthermore, it saves the results of the repeated simulations as a *csv* file(s) therefore after a detailed experiment it is straightforward to process the results using various libraries such as *pandas*. *Plots.py* can be directly used after the completion of a simulation.

 ### Server